-People close to you will want to know general information about your study abroad process as well as information that is specific your selected program such as housing, the host city, the local culture, and the courses you plan to take.
-Talk with them about how you are preparing for your study abroad experience.
+People close to you will want general information about your study abroad process as well as information specific to your selected program (housing, health insurance, the host city and local culture, courses you plan to take, etc.).
+Talk with loved ones about how you're preparing for your experience abroad!
 Here are some examples:

 - Share what you learn during pre-departure orientation about safety and security

-- Fill them in on what you find out during advising appointments about applications and deadlines
+- Fill them in on what you learn during advising appointments about applications and deadlines

-- Ask them to quiz you on facts about your host country so that you can test the knowledge you are gaining from independent research and readings
+- Ask them to quiz you on facts about your host country to test knowledge you are gaining from independent research and readings

 And, of course, share contact information before you leave.
-You will want your loved ones to know how to get in touch with both the TTU Study Abroad office as well as the international program office in the event of an emergency.
+You will want your loved ones to know how to get in touch with the TTU Study Abroad office in the event of an emergency.

-The TTU Study Abroad office will provide you with a lot of information before, during, and after your study abroad experience.
-Sharing this information with the people who are in your life will help them to better understand and support your decision to study abroad, and open communication with those close to you is a great way to prepare for a successful, positive, and rewarding international experience.
+The TTU Study Abroad staff will provide a lot of information before, during, and after your study abroad experience.
+Sharing this information with the important people in your life will help them to better understand and support your decision to study abroad.
+Open communication with those close to you is a great way to prepare for a successful, positive, and rewarding international experience.